langlk/track-suggester/README.md

 * Clone this repository
 * Open index.html in web browser of your choice

-## Known Bugs

-_Currently if a user presses the Enter key before the "Submit" button is showing, the form will submit and the result will be displayed.
-Clicking the "Start" and "Next" links only is recommended for now._

 ## Support and contact details

 _Please contact kels.langlois@gmail.com with questions, comments, or issues._